 2. Children's Book illustrator Jim Arnosky has been writing nature guides for kids for decades.
 He has a wonderful set of coloring pages available called 100 Animals Every Child Should Know.
 Each page is one of Jim's accurate illustrations with a matching black and white drawing for kids to color.
 See Jim's books here.
 You can also print and color the National Geographic A to Z Coloring Book.

-3. Try Growing a Grass Head brought to you by The Children’s Museum of Indianapolis.
+3. Try Grass Heads brought to you by The Children’s Museum of Indianapolis.
 This simple gardening project will help you observe germination, the process of plants growing from a seed to a plant with the sun, water, and soil.